Mary Jibb: Early life

 Jibb was born on October 26, 2006, in Bracebridge, Ontario.
-In 2012, she suffered a left basal ganglia stroke that left her physically impaired.
+In 2012, at age five, she experienced a left basal ganglia stroke that left her physically impaired.
+Around 2014, she began swimming with the Muskoka Aquatic Club.
+In March 2024, Jibb moved to Surrey, British Columbia to train with the Pacific Sea Wolves Swim Club under coach Jy Lawrence.

 Career

 In April 2024, Jibb competed in the Para Swimming World Series event in Indianapolis, where she won the 50 m freestyle, 100 m backstroke and 200 m individual medley events.
 She had also won the bronze medal in the 100 m breaststroke.
 In June 2024, Jibb was selected to represent Canada at the 2024 Summer Paralympics held in Paris, France.
 Her best result was in the 100 m backstroke where she finished in fifth place.

 At the 2025 World Para Swimming Championships held in Singapore, Jibb won the gold medal 200 m individual medley, where she also set a new Americas and Canadian record.
 She also won the bronze medal in the 100 m backstroke and freestyle, setting another Canadian record in the former.
+She won Canada's first medal at the 2026 Commonwealth Games, winning bronze in the 200 m individual medley SM10 with a time of 2:32.54.